 Big kids: Porcupines weigh about 35 pounds, but capybaras weigh around 100 pounds more than that!
-How much does a capybara weigh?
+About how much does a capybara weigh?
 Bonus: If Cheesecake is exactly 4 feet long, is she longer or shorter than you – and by how many inches?

-The sky’s the limit: If the shelter has twice as many turtles as capybaras and 10 times as many puppies as turtles, and there are 69 animals in total, how many animals of each type does the shelter have?
+The sky’s the limit: If the shelter has twice as many turtles as capybaras and 10 times as many puppies as turtles, and there are 69 animals in total, how many animals of each type do they have?